-The town was named by a Caddo tribe that was attracted to the area by the mineral springs.
-In the early 1900s, the town attracted resort visitors to the springs.
+The town was named by a Caddo tribe attracted to the area by the mineral springs.
+In the early 1900s, resort visitors came to the springs.
 Today, it is a commercial center for manufacturing and poultry industries.
-It also is home to Northeast Texas Community College and the Whatley Center for the Performing Arts, which holds performances and art exhibits.
-903/434-8181. www.ntcc.edu.
+It also is home to Northeast Texas Community College and the Whatley Center for the Performing Arts (www.ntcc.edu).

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience